atet/raspberrypi/README.md

 $ sudo shutdown -h now
 ```

-* **To start the Pi back up**: Physically remove the micro USB power cable from the Pi, wait a few seconds, then plug it back in
+* **To start the Pi back up after shutdown**: Physically remove the micro USB power cable from the Pi, wait a few seconds, then plug it back in

 [Back to Top](#table-of-contents)